julienmjaquet/web_scraping_tutorial/tutorial.md

 swissdata$Einwohner <- as.numeric(swissdata$Einwohner)
 ```

-## Part 2 : retrieve links to Swiss municipalities wikipedia pages <br/>
+## Part 2: Retrieve Links to Swiss Municipalities' Wikipedia Pages <br/>

-The links are part of the html page we already retrieved (object "webpage").
-We are going to extract all links (in html code: "href") contained in the table only.
+The links are part of the HTML page we already retrieved (object "webpage").
+We are going to extract all links (in HTML code: "href") contained in the table only.

 ```
 links <- webpage %>%
   html_nodes(xpath = "//table//a")  %>%
   html_attr("href")
 ```
-For each municipality, we actually retrieved 3 links : one to the municipality wiki page, one to the kanton wiki page and one to the flag of the kanton.
-Hence the 3 times more links retrieved.
+For each municipality, we actually retrieved three links: one to the municipality's wiki page, one to the canton's wiki page, and one to canton's flag.
+Hence, three times more links retrieved.
 ```
 length(links)
 ```
 ```
 [1] 6393
 ```
-We can remove the links we are not interested by identifying those that contain the terms ".svg" (image file) or "Kanton."
+We can remove the links we are not interested in by identifying those that contain the terms ".svg" (image file) or "Kanton."
 ```
 check <- grepl(".svg|Kanton",links)
 links <- links[check=="FALSE"]